 The National Pan-Hellenic Council at ETSU serves as the governing body for the campus' historically African American fraternities and sororities.
 NPHC promotes interaction through forums, meetings and other mediums for the exchange of information and engages in cooperative programming and initiatives through various activities and functions.
 NPHC organizations have a profound commitment to community service.

 East Tennessee State University Fraternity and Sorority Life has a foundation account set up to support the educational purpose of Greek-lettered organizations.
-Our generous donors have supported major programming that has reached over 750 students.
+Our generous donors have supported major programming that reaches over 650 students annually.
 Students also benefit from high impact programming by attending conferences and supporting national speakers to present to student leaders.
-Questions about donations to the ETSU Foundation can be sent to Director of Development, Dessi Foster.
+Questions about tax-deductible donations to the ETSU Foundation can be sent to Director of Development, Dessi Ford